akhand96/fake-reviews-detection/README.md

 # Fake Reviews Detection

+This repository is part of Post Graduation Research, which leverages machine learning algorithms and natural language processing techniques to detect fake reviews, ensuring authenticity in user-generated content.

 This repository explores and compares various machine learning techniques for detecting fake reviews.
 It conducts a comparative study of four well-known machine learning models: Naive Bayes (NB), Support Vector Machine (SVM), Long Short-term Memory (LSTM), and Multi-layer Perceptron (MLP) using the Fake Reviews Dataset from Salminen.

+- **Note:** Trained and Tested on TensorFlow version: 2.12.0 and Keras version: 2.12.0

 ## Full Research References